Tuesday, January 26, 2010

 Another Proposal for Indicating the Location of the Whole Body in the Vertical Dimension

-At a recent informal DNB theory meeting, one of the topics discussed was Ray Cook’s and my proposal for indicating the location of the body-as-a-whole in the vertical dimension (Cook and Wile, Theory Bulletin Board, Spatial Locations and Directions thread, March 25, 2002).
+At a recent informal DNB theory meeting, one of the topics discussed was Ray Cook’s and my proposal for indicating the location of the body-as-a-whole in the vertical dimension (Spatial Locations and Directions thread, March 25, 2002).
 Ann Hutchinson Guest, Sandra Aberkalns, and other participants had some excellent ideas for improving Ray’s and my proposal.
 Following is a new proposal that incorporates some of those ideas.

 In the previous proposal the placement of the body in the vertical dimension was discussed in relation to four zones.
 In this proposal there are six zones: very short, short, slightly short, intermediate, tall, and very tall.